humak-stack/autoinvite/README.md

 - **Exact mode** — only match if the entire message equals the keyword
 - **Both modes active simultaneously** — exists and exact lists work independently at the same time
 - **VIP list** — automatically promote specific players to raid assistant when they join
+- **Auto-raid conversion** — automatically convert party to raid when any member joins, if you are leader
 - **Party & Raid support** — auto-converts party to raid when full
 - **A-List / B-List** — bulk invite predefined priority player lists
 - **Per-character settings** — saved per realm and character name